zilliztech/zdoc/docs/tutorials/data-import/import-data-via-sdks.md

 - You have created a cluster on Zilliz Cloud.
 For details, refer to [Create Cluster](./create-cluster).

-- You have downloaded [__the example dataset in CSV format__](https://drive.google.com/file/d/12RkoDPAlk-sclXdjeXT6DMFVsQr4612w/view?usp=sharing).
-To learn more about the dataset, read [__the introduction here__](https://www.kaggle.com/datasets/shiyu22chen/cleaned-medium-articles-dataset).
+- You have downloaded [the example dataset in CSV format](https://drive.google.com/file/d/12RkoDPAlk-sclXdjeXT6DMFVsQr4612w/view?usp=sharing).
+To learn more about the dataset, read [the introduction here](https://www.kaggle.com/datasets/shiyu22chen/cleaned-medium-articles-dataset).

 ## Procedure{#procedure}